ArteryTek/AT32F403A_407_Firmware_Library/project/at_start_f403a/examples/wwdt/wwdt_reset/readme.txt

-  operation, the wwdt count value is continuously reloaded in the main function, and wwdt reset will not occur at this time. when the wakeup button is pressed, the function stops reloading the wwdt count value, resulting in wwdt reset.
+  operation, the wwdt count value is continuously reloaded in the main function, and wwdt reset will not occur at this time. when the wakeup button is pressed, the function stops reloading the wwdt count value, resulting in wwdt reset. for more detailed information. please refer to the application note document AN0045.